surbhibawaria/stock-analysis/README.md

 ### Comparision between execution times of the original script and the refactored script

 Refactoring is a vital part of any coding process.
 In this analysis code refactoring played a major role.
 The original code ran in 0.25 seconds for the year 2017 and 0.25 seconds for the year 2018 as well.
-However, the refactored code ran in 0.0625 seconds for the year 2017 and 0.0703125 seconds for the year 2018.
+However, the refactored code ran in 0.0625 seconds for the year 2017 and 0.0703125 seconds for the year 2018. for both the years refactored code ran faster which can be seen below

 ## Summary

 ### The advantages or disadvantages of refactoring code